7 Documentary Film Subgenres You Must Know

 Docufiction genre

 The main premise of docufiction is the introduction of unreal events or fictional situations into the narrative to strengthen the portrayal of reality.
-Docufiction employs the use of creative expression as a part of its genre.
+Docufiction uses creative expression as a part of its genre.

 This might sound an awful lot like ethnofiction (and they did, in fact, evolve around the same time), but docufiction has its distinctions.